 Sure enough, glycolic acid, salicylic acid, retinol, any harsh fragrances, and preservatives like methylparaben or butylparaben top WebMD's list of skincare ingredients to avoid if you have eczema.

 Seconds after reading the WebMD list (and countless others), I made a beeline for my favorite anti-aging skincare products of the moment.
 To my dismay, they were loaded with the aforementioned ingredients.
 The only silver lining was that I was finally able to identify the trigger behind my recent flare-up—I always noticed the itchy patches on my face the morning after sleeping in one of these potent anti-aging serums.

-I then turned my attention to my skincare-stocked medicine cabinet to continue my witch hunt.
-After scanning the ingredient list of each and every product, I reluctantly placed 10 or so cleansers, toners, and serums into my newfound "do not use" pile, some of which were brand-new.
+I then turned my attention to my skincare-stocked medicine cabinet.
+After scanning the ingredient list of each and every product, I reluctantly placed 10 or so cleansers, toners, and serums into my newfound "do not use" pile, some of which were brand new.
 I resolved to keep them there until the flare-up subsided, the weather turned warmer, and I made an appointment with my dermatologist.

 What I Use Now

 Considering my familiarity with eczema, I had a clue as to how I should move forward with my skincare routine.
 Though I was open to adding non-irritating, dermatologist-approved brands like Aveeno, Aquaphor, Cetaphil, CeraVe, and Eucerin back into my regimen, the thought of never touching any of my high-end products again felt unrealistic (especially considering my unabated concern with aging and the money I'd already invested into these products).